Monito gecko: Taxonomy

-When first described, the Monito gecko was thought to be closely related to either the Mona least gecko (Sphaerodactylus monensis), an endemic of the island of Mona located approximately 5 km southeast of Monito or to the Desecheo least gecko (Sphaerodactylus levinsi) an endemic to Desecheo Island.
+When first described, the Monito gecko was thought to be closely related to either the Mona least gecko (Sphaerodactylus monensis), a species endemic to the island of Mona located approximately 5 km southeast of Monito or to the Desecheo least gecko (Sphaerodactylus levinsi) a species endemic to Desecheo Island.
 Subsequent studies proved that the Monito gecko is more closely related to S. macrolepis, a species common throughout the Puerto Rican Bank.

 Description

 Due to the rarity of the species biological information is limited.
 The Monito gecko is light-gray to tan in coloration with darker spots on top of the body.
 The maximum length for this species is 36 mm from snout to vent.
 Information on the diet of the Monito gecko is currently unavailable but it is believed that, similar to other geckos, it is an insectivore and/or carnivore.
 Reproductive information is also limited but it is estimated that breeding season lasts from March to November.
 It is believed that females lay one or two eggs that hatch in 2 to 3 months.
 Contrary to the majority of geckos, it is diurnal.